C# Major scale

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The C sharp Major consist of seven notes.
+The C sharp Major consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 2 - 1 - 2 - 2 - 2 - 1 from the first note to the next octave.

 The C# Major is relative to A# Minor, which means that both scales include the same notes but with different tonal center.